Medication Abortion FAQ’s

-Frequently asked questions about medical abortion (click to reveal answer):
+Frequently asked questions about medication abortion (click to reveal answer):

-A medical abortion ends pregnancy by using two different types of medication: mifepristone and misoprostol.
+A medication abortion ends pregnancy by using two different types of medication: mifepristone and misoprostol.
 It is like an induced miscarriage.
-Medical abortions are available at Women’s Health Clinic for people who are up to 9 weeks pregnant.
+Medication abortions are available at Women’s Health Clinic for people who are up to 9 weeks pregnant.